Aspect-404/Aspect401_-Kitbot/README.md

 > Used to moderate the community, allows trusted staff to view full conversations if they get deleted, no messages in other Discord servers is logged.
 - User IDs of Discord users who run commands. [^6]
 > Needed to ensure users aren't spamming bot commands to attempt to crash the bot.
+- All messages sent in bridge channels. [^7]
+> Relayed to game through the bot, and analyzed to ensure users are not spamming the bridge.

 [^1]: Broadcasted to Discord, stored for 15 minutes.
 [^2]: Broadcasted to Discord, stored no longer than 30 minutes after logging off the server.